 Skip to main content

 Rootprint accepts OpenTelemetry logs over OTLP HTTP.
-Node apps can use the plain OTEL SDK, or plug OTLP into Pino or Winston — all three routes ship records through the same endpoint and land in the OTEL logs index pinned by your ingest API key (default: otel-logs-v0_9).
+Node apps can use the plain OTEL SDK, or plug OTLP into Pino or Winston.
+All three routes ship records through the same endpoint and land in the OTEL logs index pinned by your ingest API key (otel-logs-v0_9 in these examples).

 Setup